 At UT Southwestern Medical School, the clinical portion of student training is conveniently close at hand.
-Located in the Southwestern Medical District, it is home to two UT Southwestern University Hospitals – St. Paul University Hospital and Zale Lipshy University Hospital – as well as Parkland Memorial Hospital and Children's Medical Center Dallas.
+Located in the Southwestern Medical District, it is home to two UT Southwestern University Hospitals – William P. Clements Jr. University Hospital and Zale Lipshy University Hospital – as well as Parkland Memorial Hospital and Children's Medical Center Dallas.
 All are used to train UT Southwestern students.

 Clinical Training Hospitals